 Natural England has set a high bar for registration.
-This is because determining what constitutes a “small” roost of low importance is perhaps the most complex professional judgement a licenced bat surveyor will have to make.
+This is because determining what constitutes a “small” bat roost present of low importance is perhaps the most complex professional judgement a licenced bat surveyor will have to make.
 Not only that, but the CL21 licence system is one based largely on trust.
 So, as getting it wrong could have catastrophic consequences for the local bat population, the only prudent thing to do is let only bat ecologists with weighty experience join the register.

 The licence itself has four annexes: three cover specific regions and one (Annex B) covers all counties in England.
 Your bat surveyor will likely make use of Annex B as this section allows them to disturb a broad range of bat species, specifically:

-- common pipistrelle
+- Common pipistrelle bats

-- soprano pipistrelle
+- Soprano pipistrelle bats

-- brown long-eared
+- Brown long-eared bats

 Annex A is more limited in scope and only applies to a modest selection of counties in northern England.

 Annex C and D allow your bat ecologist to take action to disturb serotine and lesser horseshoe bats respectively.
 Again, like Annex A, Annex C and D each have a list of counties where they apply.
 There are also restrictions in regards to the roost type your surveyor can interfere with, and compensatory measures are mandatory if sufficient mitigation is not possible.